gvwilson/thirdbit/src/fiction/makers-return/index.md

 ## My Thanks To Those I Loved (Sindy)

-Sindy lay in bed waiting for the sun to rise and wishing that it wouldn't
+Sindy lay in bed waiting for the sun to rise and wishing that it wouldn't.
 The rain had stopped an hour ago.
 Raindrops made a steady plip, plip, plip outside her window as they fell from one leaf to the next.